Panel Policies - What You Need to Know

 Note: We do not provide laptops.
 If you need a computer to run a presentation, please secure one on your own and test it before the convention.
 We will not provide panelists with laptops under any circumstances.

 Panelists are expected to ensure their equipment is working and learn how to set it up before coming to the convention.
-We and the DCC provide support only in relation to our provided equipment.
+We and the Davis Conference Center provide support only in relation to our provided equipment.

 Internet connections are NOT available in the panel rooms.
-The hotel’s wireless internet connection does not extend to the DCC.
+The hotel’s wireless internet connection does not extend to the Davis Conference Center.
 Panelists needing resources from the internet should ensure that they have these saved to their computer beforehand, and they should ensure that they comply with our zero-tolerance for bootlegs policy.

 Panelists shouldn’t assume that any piece of equipment will be available for use unless they specifically request it and we confirm that it can be arranged and available.
 If it is not requested, it won’t be made available to them at the convention.
 Please address any equipment concerns with us prior to the start of Anime Banzai.